by Dr. C.H. Weaver M.D. updated 6/2021

-Superior overall survival data from the CheckMate clinical trials evaluating combination immunotherapy with Yervoy (ipilumamab) and Opdivo (nivolumab) was initially reported in 2017.
-Updated trial results continue to demonstrate improved survival compared to Sutent or either drug administered alone however a better understanding of significant side effects is becoming clearer.
+Superior overall survival data from the CheckMate clinical trials evaluating combination immunotherapy with Yervoy (ipilumamab) and Opdivo (nivolumab) was initially reported in 2017 and was updated at the ASCO 2021 Annual Meeting.
+Updated trial results continue to demonstrate improved survival compared to Sutent or either drug administered alone.
+Over 50% of patients with advanced melanoma can expect to survive at least 5 years which is one of the more dramatic treatment improvements in all of oncology in the last decade.
+In addition a better understanding of significant side effects is becoming clearer.

-At 5 years, the overall survival rates are 52% and 44% for Opdivo + Yervoy and Opdivo alone but only 26% for Yervoy.
+Median survival is 72.1 months, or just over six years for those receiving the combination compared to 36.9 months, and for those treated with Opdivo alone.
 The combination may be justified in patients with BRAF mutations but not necessarily all patients.
-A more tailored approach to treatment is emerging.
-(1-6)
+A more tailored approach to treatment is emerging.1-7

 Opdivo is a programmed death-1 (PD-1) immune checkpoint inhibitor that is designed to uniquely harness the body’s own immune system to help restore anti-tumor immune response.
 By harnessing the body’s own immune system to fight cancer, Opdivo has become an important treatment option across multiple cancers.